 Second, the Wolverines traveled to Chicago for the second straight year to play the highly regarded Maroons coach by Amos Alanzo Stagg.
 The Wolverines played their first “indoor” game on Thanksgiving Day and lost to Chicago by a score of 12-21.

 Ferbert’s Wolverines knew what they had to do in 1898 and they did it!
 They crashed through their schedule and defeated every team by at least eighteen points except Northwestern (6-5) and Illinois (12-5).
-Once again, they would have to journey to Chicago and defeat the Maroons in order to cap an undefeated season and win the conference championship.
-Fortunately for Michigan, that’s exactly what they did!
+Once again, traveled to Chicago for the last game of the season.

 For some strange reason, Chicago was off the Michigan schedule in 1899.
 A second straight conference championship seemed to be in Michigan’s grasp.
 However, things didn’t quite work out that way as the Wolverines finished the season with a record of 8-2-0.
 They lost the final conference game to Wisconsin and finished in a third-place tie in the final conference standings.